data-readiness/data-readiness/bandb.md

 * entity disambiguation, record linkage, duplicate detection
 * anomaly detection
 * sanity checks on the use of physical units (if used)
+* data representation (vectorizing, word embeddings etc)?
+Or does this come in Band A.

 ## Examples